icanbwell/SparkPipelineFramework/asynchronous.md

 However, this framework uses Arrow (a columnar memory framework) so the data is shared between JVM and Python without needing to serialize and deserialize between Python and JVM.

+# Use asyncio drivers for external systems
+To make this work you need to use an async driver for the external system you are calling.
+The synchronous drivers will block the worker node and prevent it from making other async calls.

+For example for HTTP calls, you can use `aiohttp` library and for elastic search you can use `opensearch-py` library.

+You can find a list of async drivers here: https://github.com/timofurrer/awesome-asyncio

 # Summary
 By using these classes you can easily use async functions with Spark data frames.
 This can be useful when you need to perform tasks that are time-consuming, such as reading from a file, accessing a web server (e.g. FHIR or Elasticsearch) or making a network request.
 By using asynchronous processing, a system can handle multiple requests at the same time, which can improve performance and reduce latency.